Historic photo from the Peace Memorial Auditorium & City Offices planning document.

 Seeking information about Riley County's WWII veterans

 The Friends of Peace Memorial Auditorium (FPMA) is sending out a call to veterans and families of all Riley County veterans who served in World War II for any material related to local veterans.
 FPMA is working in partnership with the Riley County Historical Society and the Chapman Center for Rural Studies at Kansas State University to place an interactive kiosk in Peace Memorial Auditorium to tell the stories of our local veterans.
-Useful material may include photographs, film footage, personal correspondence, service documentation, etc., related to Riley County veterans.
-Materials received will be digitized and returned to the owner, and the owner will also be provided with a digital copy of the materials.
-If you have information or materials to share, please contact the Chapman Center at 785-532-0380 or firstname.lastname@example.org.
+If you have information or materials to share, visit the link below.

 Peace Memorial Auditorium was built as a "living" memorial to the 2,610 Riley County men and women who served in World War II.